inunoriginal1/66daysofdata/README.md

 ### Day 21 (01/25/2021): You're (probably) better than you think

 There's nothing quite like getting real-time feedback on your technical skills from somebody whose opinion you respect.
-Like many others (maybe including you!), I doubt my skills constantly so I was genuinely pleasantly surprised to hear in a mock interview setting that all my SQL work has been paying off.
+I doubt my skills constantly so I was genuinely pleasantly surprised to hear in a mock interview setting that all my SQL work has been paying off.
+When I don't have any frame of reference for what "good" looks like in context, I default to thinking "not good enough".
+Maybe this happens to you too.

-I've talked about this before but I think it's such a pervasive feeling for so many people that I thought it was worth only discussing again.
+I've talked about this before but I think it's such a pervasive feeling for so many people that I thought it was worth discussing again.
 It probably won't be the last time either.
 Continue to push yourself... but you're (probably) better than you think!